-Desert Door, Still Austin, Treaty Oak, Milam & Greene, Andalusia, Real Ale, Garrison Brothers, Revolution Spirits, Planet Rock, Spirit of Texas
+Desert Door, Still Austin, Treaty Oak, Milam & Greene, Andalusia, Real Ale, Garrison Brothers, Revolution Spirits, Planet Rock, Spirit of Texas, Cypress Creek, Fierce Whiskers

 In 2008 there were just nine distilleries in Texas.
 By 2019, there were 162.
 Our insatiable appetite for home-distilled liquor continues to grow, with new distilleries opening regularly across the state, and the great Austin area has been no exception.
 While bourbon and whiskey remain dominant, they are by no means the only game in town, and some of my top selections include vodka, gin and – unique to Central Texas – our very own sotol, distilled from a Texan desert plant.
 The taprooms I’ve selected offer not only exceptional liquor but a great visitor experience, including decor, service, choice and atmosphere.
 Visiting a distillery, like visiting a brewery, is as much about the quality of the experience as the product itself, the special nature of consuming a beverage direct from the source, being able to sample and compare a selection of on-site choices and really getting to know the style of the brand.
 With so many distilleries to choose from, it can also be about finding a way to stand out from the crowd, to offer something different and exciting to make your visit memorable, or in fact to make you so hooked that you become a regular.
+This year’s two exciting new entries are further proof of how dynamic and engaging our spirits scene is.
 I hope that you enjoy exploring our local distilleries as much as I do, and agree that these are all exceptional spots to put the Austin area on the spirits map – happy drinking!

 A trip to Driftwood’s Desert Door Distillery is essential for any spirits aficionado visiting or residing in Central Texas.
 Desert Door are, to the best of the knowledge of the internet, the only US distiller of Sotol, a spirit made from the Dasylirion plant, a desert evergreen native to Central Texas and Mexico.
 If you’ve never tried Sotol, you’re in for a treat.
 Understandably comparable to Tequila and Mezcal, Sotol has a unique mineral-herbaceous flavour with hints of aloe that tastes as though it’s been sucked directly up from the desert-scape around you.
 The taproom itself is stunningly chic, a veritable oasis of clean-lined chrome and wood with outdoor canvas shades lapping in the breeze.
 Whether you prefer the fresh-distilled original or gently smoky barrel-aged version, you can indulge in quality cocktails or sipping pours while grazing on high-end snacks from the Eden West food truck.
 The Desert Door experience is rustic at its most fancy, but you get what you pay for, and it’s clear few visitors are disappointed – expect to queue on the weekend or if there’s a live show on.
 While Desert Door Sotol can be found at many bars and restaurants in the city and further afield, it’s definitely worth heading out to the source.